 Walkthroughs

 The following sections of the manual provide step-by-step walkthroughs through microarray data analysis using Robin.
 Since Affymetrix data analysis is the most common task it is described in all detail.
-The workflows for two color and generic single channel analysis resemble the Affymetrix workflow and are hence described in an abbreviated fashion, focusing on the steps that are different from the Affymetrix analysis procedure.Using Robin to analyze Affymetrix microarray data
+The workflows for two color and generic single channel analysis resemble the Affymetrix workflow and are hence described in an abbreviated fashion, focusing on the steps that are different from the Affymetrix analysis procedure.

+A common step at the beginning of all workflows is choosing the project directory.
+This directory will be used to store all data and results related to the analysis at hand.
+If you want to continue or modify a previous analysis, you can do that by simply choosing an existing project directory.
+Robin will import the data and settings from the project folder allowing you to conveniently modify the settings and run a new analysis.
+To distinguish the new analysis results from the imported data, Robin requires you to specify a name extension that will be appended to the imported project’s name to generate a new folder holding the results of the modified analysis run.
+If you import e.g. project AFFYTEST and specify “NEW” to be the extension, the new results will be placed into the directory AFFYTEST_NEW to make sure that previous results won’t be overwritten.

+Using Robin to analyze Affymetrix microarray data

 Firstly, when using Robin, you have to localize your CEL files.
-Robin comes preinstalled with specialized CDF files for a small selection of organisms (arabidopsis maize, lotus, yeast etc.), when dealing with other organisms, you will need an internet connection, so Robin can use the Bioconductor framework to install missing CDF files.
+Robin comes preinstalled with specialized CDF files for a small selection of organisms (arabidopsis, maize, lotus, yeast etc.), when dealing with other organisms, you will need an internet connection, so Robin can use the Bioconductor framework to install missing CDF files.
 The INFO button can be used to display some details about the imported CEL files such as microarray type, algorithm parameters and all the technical data included in the header section of the CEL file.